-Specific Asset Bequests – Make a bequest of a specific asset, such as cash, securities, or other property to Punahou.
+Leave a Particular Asset – Make a bequest of a specific asset, such as cash, securities, or other property to Punahou.
 Example: “I give (all or X percent) of my house to Punahou.”

-Bequest a Portion of Your Residuary Estate – After you have provided for your other beneficiaries, consider leaving all or part of the residue of your estate to Punahou.
-“I give 50 percent of the residue of my estate to Punahou.”
+Take Care of Your Loved Ones First – After you have provided for your other beneficiaries, consider leaving all or part of the residue of your estate to Punahou.
+Example: “I give 50 percent of the residue of my estate to Punahou.”

 Contingent Beneficiary of Your Estate – Name Punahou as a contingent beneficiary of your estate in the event your other heirs or beneficiaries do not survive you.